ka4ep/Lexical.Localization/docs/Plurality/index.md

 Plural *category* is placed into argument placeholder, for example "There are {cardinal:0} cats.".
 The available cases depend on the culture and the *category*.
-For root culture "" the category "cardinal" has cases "zero", "one" and "other".
+The root culture "" has category "cardinal" and "ordinal", and the former has three possible cases "zero", "one" and "other".
 See [table of case for each culture and category](#plural-rules-table).
 Each case must be matched with a subkey **N:<i>case</i>**.
 [!code-xml[Snippet](../PluralityExample0b.xml)]